EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ### Q: Unauthenticated Attacks VS Authenticated Attacks

-A: Starting only with the knowledge of the target system gained with scanning and enumeration, **unauthenticated attacks** involves remote exploits to gain some level of access to a Windows system.
+A: **Unauthenticated attacks** are initiated only with the knowledge of the target system gained with scanning and enumeration, without prior access or credentials.
+The goal is to exploit vulnerabilities to gain a **foothold**.

 The primary vectors for compromising Windows system remotely include:
-- **Authentication spoofing**: The primary gatekeeper of access to Windows systems remains the frail password.
-Common **brute-force/dictionary password guessing** and **man-in-the-middle** authentication spoofing remain real threats to Windows networks.
+- **Authentication spoofing**: Exploits the reliance on password-based authentication.
+Techniques include **brute-force** or **dictionary attacks** to guess passwords and **man-in-the-middle (MITM)** attacks to intercept or spoof authentication traffic.
 - **Network services**: Modern tools make it easy to penetrate vulnerable services that listen on the network.
 - **Client vulnerabilities**: Client software like Internet Explorer, Outlook, Office, Adobe Acrobat Reader, and others have become frequent targets for attackers who seek to directly access user data.
 - **Device drivers**: Research into device drivers, which handle communication between the operating system and hardware like wireless adapters, USB drives, and CD-ROMs, has revealed new vulnerabilities that attackers can exploit.

-Once attackers have obtained access to a user account on a Windows system, their next goal is to escalate privileges to gain full control of the system. **Authenticated attacks** refer to attacks carried out after the attacker has already obtained valid credentials or access.
-These attacks focus on **exploiting vulnerabilities or misconfigurations to elevate privileges**, such as moving from a regular user to Administrator or SYSTEM-level access, allowing the attacker to execute commands with the highest privileges and potentially take over the entire system.
+Once attackers have obtained access to a user account on a Windows system, their next goal is to escalate privileges to gain full control of the system.
+**Authenticated attacks** refer to attacks carried out after the attacker has already obtained valid credentials or access.
+These attacks focus on
+**exploiting vulnerabilities or misconfigurations to elevate privileges**, such as moving from a regular user to Administrator or SYSTEM-level access, allowing the attacker to execute commands with the highest privileges and potentially take over the entire system.

 ### Q: What are the three main network password exchange protocols used in Windows systems?
 Describe the pass-the-hash and pass-the-ticket attacks and countermeasures.

 A: The three main network password exchange protocols in windows are the following:

 1. **LM (Lan Manager) authentication protocol**: is an outdated network operating system and authentication protocol used by Microsoft for managing and securing local area networks (LANs).
 It can be exploited due to a weakness in the Windows challenge response implementation that makes it easy to exhaustively guess the original LM hash credential.

 2. **NTLM (New Technology LM)**: It is a challenge/response protocol.
 The authentication  happens something like this:
 First, the client attempts to login and the server responds with a challenge &rarr; in effect the server says, If you are who you say you are, then encrypt this thing (**challenge X**) with your hash &rarr; next, the client encrypts the challenge and sends back the encrypted challenge response &rarr; the server then attempts to decrypt that encrypted challenge response with the user password hash &rarr; if it decrypts to reveal the challenge that it sent, then the user is authenticated.

-1. **Kerberos**: is a secure network authentication protocol that uses **tickets** to allow nodes to communicate over an insecure network.
+3. **Kerberos**: is a secure network authentication protocol that uses **tickets** to allow nodes to communicate over an insecure network.
 It is commonly used in distributed systems for user and service authentication, with a Key Distribution Center (KDC) managing secret key exchanges.
 This implementation sends a preauthentication packet that contains a known plaintext (a timestamp) encrypted with a key derived from the user password.

 - &#128163; `Pass-the-Hash`: Pass-the-hash is a technique that allows an attacker to authenticate to a remote server using the LM and/or NTLM hash of a user’s password, eliminating the need to crack/brute-force the hashes to obtain the cleartext password (which is normally used to authenticate).
 In the context of NTLM authentication, Windows password hashes are equivalent to cleartext passwords, so rather than attempting to crack them offline, attackers can simply replay them to gain unauthorized access.

 	In 2000, Hernan Ochoa published techniques for implementing the pass-the-hash technique natively in Windows by modifying at runtime the username, domain name, and password hashes stored in memory.
 These allow you to pass-the-hash using Windows native applications like Windows Explorer to access remote shares administrative tools like Active Directory Users and Computers, and any other Windows native application that uses NTLM authentication.
 This technique has become very popular among penetration testers and attackers because it can allow the compromise of the whole Windows domain after compromising a single machine.

   &#9940; ` Countermeasures`: The pass-the-hash technique is inherent to the NTLM authentication protocol; all services using this authentication method (SMB, FTP, HTTP, etc.) are vulnerable to this attack. **Using two-factor authentication** might help in some situations, but in most network environments, you will most likely have to live with the possibility of the attack.

 - &#128163; `Pass the Ticket for Kerberos`: When using Kerberos authentication, clients authenticate to remote services on remote systems using “tickets” and create new tickets using the **Ticket Granting Ticket (TGT)** provided by the Key Distribution Center (KDC), which is part of the domain controller, on logon.

-Similar to how pass-the-hash attacks allow an attacker to replay NTLM password hashes to authenticate on a remote system, an attacker can perform a "Pass the Ticket" attack.
-After a successful compromise, an attacker can dump existing Kerberos tickets in the following manner (using the Windows Credential Editor): `wce.exe -K`.
+  Similar to how pass-the-hash attacks allow an attacker to replay NTLM password hashes to authenticate on a remote system, an attacker can perform a "Pass the Ticket" attack:
+  They can dump existing Kerberos tickets from the memory of a compromised system using tools like the **Windows Credential Editor** (`wce.exe -K`).
+  The stolen ticket is replayed to authenticate to additional services.

   &#9940; ` Countermeasures`: For mitigating Kerberos sniffing attacks, there is no single Registry value to set as with LM.

 ### Q: Explain what steps attacker should take to cover his tracks after successfully gaining administrator privileges on Windows system in order to avoid detection.
 Attackers can hide their files in the system?